Protecting WP Full Pay Forms from Card Testing Attacks

 Recommended Solution: Use the Payment Form with Checkout Layout

 The most effective step you can take is to use a WP Full Pay donation form with the Checkout layout.
 The Checkout layout includes built-in rate limiting and bot detection managed by Stripe, reducing automated abuse without requiring additional configuration.
+It also creates PaymentIntents later in the flow — only after the visitor has entered their details on the Stripe-hosted page — which means bots generate far fewer incomplete PaymentIntents compared to an inline form.

 📝 Note: With the Checkout layout, visitors are redirected to a Stripe-hosted page to complete their payment and then returned to your site.
 See The difference between inline and checkout form layouts for a full comparison of the two layouts.